Raku/doc/writing-docs/STYLEGUIDE.md

     say 3.^name; #OUTPUT: «Int␤»

-For examples where a particular format is required, or exact data is expected (e.g. for something sent over a network connection), prefer 'put'.
+For examples where a particular format is required, or exact data is expected (e.g., for something sent over a network connection), prefer 'put'.

 ### 'parameter' vs 'argument'